Countdown begins to 156th Balmoral Show

 Group Operations Director at the Royal Ulster Agricultural Society, Rhonda Geary, said it is important to RUAS that everyone attending the 2025 Balmoral Show has an enjoyable experience.

-“As an agricultural show, food and farming has always be the core of our activity, and this year will be no different.
-Thanks to the support from our principal partners at Ulster Bank, we have been able to add more exciting attractions to the programme and we are confident that this year’s Show will be a fantastic showcase of agriculture in Northern Ireland."
+“As an agricultural show, food and farming has always been the core of our activity, and this year will be no different.
+Thanks to the support from our principal partners at Ulster Bank, we have been able to add more exciting attractions to the programme and we are confident that this year’s show will be a fantastic showcase of agriculture in Northern Ireland.”

 “2025 marks the sixteenth year of Ulster Bank’s title sponsorship of the Balmoral Show, and we are proud of the role we have played in the show’s development.